ndp/fixie/README.md

 ```

 ### Options
-Accepts objects, which are (with defaults):
+Accepts an options object, which may contain (with `defaults`):
-* strategy: `fixed`  See below.
+* strategy: `fixed`  Choose an implementation.
+See below.
+* topMargin: `0` Specifies how close to the top to pin the element.
+  Usually you want elements pinned to the top, but sometimes they need to
+  be below some other element, such as a fixed header.
+* pinnedClass: `_pinnedToTop` Any css class to add on to the element when it is pinned.
+* pinnedBodyClass: `undefined` A CSS class to add to the body element when
+  this element is pinned.
+Default is to add no class.
+* throttle: `30` (ms)  How often to adjust position of element
-* extraScrollPadding: `0` Usually when the user scrolls an element to the top
+* pinSlop: `0` Usually when the user scrolls an element to the top
   of the page, it becomes "fixed".
-This "slop" value allows it to go pass,
+This "slop" value allows it to go past,
   or become fixed before it's actually at the top.
-* topMargin: `0` Specifies how close to the top to pin the element.
-Easily fix elements
-  below a fixed header, or below other fixed elements.
-* pinnedClass: `_pinnedToTop` Any css class to add on to the element when it is pinned
-* throttle: `30` (ms)  How often to adjust position of element

 ### Strategies